michael-s-downs/thethingineed/services/documentation/techhubgenaicompose.md

     "filter_types": [
         "GPT"
     ],
-    "substitutions_template": "Classifies the query into one of the following categories:1) Drugs: when the query mentions drugs or drug dealers.
-2) Politics: If the query mentions politicians...
-3) Other: If the consultation does not mention any of the above topics.
-Answer only with the category and topic (do not give any explanation or reasoning).
-Query: "
+    "substitutions_template": "Classify the 'Query' into one of the following categories: n1) Cars: When the query mentions cars or a phrase related with automotion. n2) Others: If the query does not mention the above topics. nRespond only with the category and topic (do not provide any explanation or reasoning). nQuery: ", "substitutions": [
-    ,"substitutions": [
         {
-            "from": "Drugs",
+            "from": "Others",
-            "to": "Always start the answer by saying you cannot talk about drugs and the change the topic to:", "extra_words": [
-                "climate",
-                "nature",
-                "landscapes"
-            ],
+            "to": "Answer that you are a bot that talks only abaout cars and automotion.", "extra_words": [],
             "randpick": 3
         },
         {
-            "from": "Politics",
+            "from": "Cars",
-            "to": "Always start the answer by saying that you are an AI that has just been created and that there are many topics in politics that you are still learning about and you prefer not to give your opinion without knowing, and that you prefer to chat about: ", "extra_words": [
-                "climate",
-                "nature",
-                "landscapes"
-            ],
+            "to": null,
+            "extra_words": [],
             "randpick": 3
         }
     ]